gastonstat/letter-of-rec/README.md

 2) :question: __I don't know you enough__: I haven't known you long enough to get an accurate idea of your qualifications and skills to endorse you.

+3) :x: __I don't write generic letters-of-rec__: These won't help you.

 <br>

 Assuming that I have a bit of spare time, and that I know you enough, to consider the possibility of writing a __strong letter of recommendation__ I use the following criteria:

 - :calendar: I've known you for at least one year: I know your name, what your major is, and I also know a bit about you.